 Before starting any physical therapy program, we will verify your insurance benefits and explain them to you at your first visit.
 INVIVO is a preferred provider for over 170 insurance plans and Medicare.
 We provide claims’ management for all approved worker’s compensation cases.

-Don’t let life’s nagging little pains or injury keep you from living life to its fullest.
-Call 414-265-5606 to schedule a free 20-minute consultation with one of our award-winning physical therapists!
 Please note we require 24 hours’ notice for all appointment cancellations.
 This allows us time to rebook the appointment time.
-Appointments cancelled with less than 24 hours’ notice will be charged $35.
+Appointments canceled with less than 24 hours’ notice will be charged $35.

 Chronic and acute pain